un-sam-sauvage/P6_snowtricks/README.md

 You can now install all the dependancy with the command `composer require`

 ## Create dataset :
+ - First start your database with Xampp for example.
+ - To create the tables you will need to execute the command : `php bin/console d:m:m`
-Next, start your database with Xampp for example and execute the following command : `php bin/console doctrine:fixtures:load` This will generate a dataset of post and a user for you to explore the project without having to create anything.
+ - And execute the following command : `php bin/console doctrine:fixtures:load`
+This will generate a dataset of post and a user for you to explore the project without having to create anything.

  ## Launch project :